HVAC replacement cost in NYC, residential and commercial (2026 guide).

 - 05

-Rooftop equipment replacement on hi-rise or low-rise mid-block buildings needs a crane day.
-NYC street-closure permit, flagman, and crew time runs $3,500 to $10,000 per crane day depending on building location and boom reach required.
+Rooftop equipment replacement on hi-rise or low-rise mid-block buildings needs a rigging day.
+NYC street-closure permit, flagman, and crew time runs $3,500 to $10,000 per rigging day depending on building location and boom reach required.

 - 06